CCI-MOC/documentation/docs/source/Harvard-Cluster.md

 Second cluster set up:

 We carved out 4 compute nodes, computer12 to computer15 for a second Openstack deployment - without Ceph.
-The remaining twelve compute nodes remain as part of the existing cluster with Openstack and Ceph deployment described in the [Redhat Engagement Journal](MOC OpenStack_Ceph_Satellite Engagement Journal - November 2014_v1.2.pdf).
+The remaining twelve compute nodes remain as part of the existing cluster with Openstack and Ceph deployment described in the [Redhat Engagement Journal]<!--(MOC OpenStack_Ceph_Satellite Engagement Journal - November 2014_v1.2.pdf)-->.
 More details on this second cluster is in the **Dev Cluster** section below.

 ## Networks